 Ventureburn: Orange Digital Ventures Africa releases updated Africa Tech Ecosystem database.
 “On Monday (1 July), Orange Digital Ventures Africa — a corporate venture fund for early-stage investment — released an updated version of its Africa Tech Ecosystem database (opens as spreadsheet on Google Sheets) in a blog post on Medium.”

 Elite Business: Data Commons for UK Tech is a new database dedicated to UK startups.
 “Currently, Data Commons for UK Tech holds information on 33,180 startups, 8,725 investors, 5,205 corporates and 231 accelerators as well as data on workspaces, service providers and universities.
 Moreover, the database features categories to make the search process easier, such as lists on female-led startups and potential future UK unicorns.”
 Looks like the information is at least partially free.

 Louisville Business First: Want funding?
 New website with Louisville ties will show you the money.
 “Four Southeast organizations have collaborated to create a searchable database that aims to help entrepreneurs and investors find venture capital funding.
 Nashville, Tenn.-based ModernCapital, Tampa Bay, Fla.-based Embarc Collective, Launch Tennessee and HQ1 partnered to develop a growing list of capital resources in the Southeast that are actively investing in pre-seed to growth-stage startups across all industries.”

-A new database is focusing on startups in Estonia.
-“The new database…lists over 400 startups with Estonian founders with their basic information, such as a short description of the main idea, industry tags, amount of investments raised and the development stage.
-It is possible to sort the startups based on the different data fields, which makes it an easy and user-friendly tool for finding startups in specific industries and development phases.”
+The Baltic Course: Estonian startup database launched .
+“The new database, which can be found on the website on Startup Estonia, lists over 400 startups with Estonian founders with their basic information, such as a short one line description of the main idea, industry tags, amount of investments raised and the development stage.”